RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Cancel the TP order on my BTC/USDT position
 - Cancel the SL order on my BTC/USDT position

-#### Create a new position with TP/SL attached (OTOCO)

-- Spend 100 USDT to 10x long BTC/USDT with a 10% take profit and a 15% stop loss
-- 10x long 0.005 BTC/USDT with a 10% take profit and a 15% stop loss
-- 10x long 0.005 BTC/USDT at a limit price of 50,000 USDT with a 10% take profit and a 15% stop loss
-- 20x short 0.005 BTC/USDT with a 50,000 USDT take profit

 #### Reduce only